 Bhringraj acts as a deobstruent to promote the flow of bile, protecting the liver parenchymal tissue in viral hepatitis and other conditions involving enlargement of the liver.
 The fresh juice of the leaves is used to improve the appetite and to stimulate digestion.

 Guduchi / Giloy / Tinospora cordifolia is recommended for diabetes, burning sensation, fever, edema, etc. It has been scientifically validated in various animal models for hypoglycemic, immunomodulatory, anti-inflammatory, antioxidant and other pharmacological activities.
 The aqueous and alcoholic extract of the plant has been shown to improve glucose tolerance.
 It has hypoglycemic, anti-oxidant and analgesic activity and reduces the burning sensation.
 It helps to clean the liver.
 It is a broad spectrum pitta-reducing herb that destroys toxins and strengthens immunity.

 Ayurvedic Action / Karma Patanjali Liv D 38

 - Amanashaka: Destroys ama.

-- Anulomna: Anulomna means one which promote excretions and favor discharge.
+- Anulomna: Anulomna means one which promotes excretions and favor discharge.
 Takes vata / wind downward, mild laxative.

 - Kaphahara: Pacifies Kapha Dosha.